Is my departure guaranteed?

 You'll need sufficient funds to cover meals not included in the itinerary, drinks, snacks, souvenirs and personal expenses such as laundry.
 These should generally all be paid for in Egyptian Pounds or Jordanian Dinar.
 You may also need to pay for the tour Tipping Kitty and site entrance fees.
 Payments for these may be made to your tour guide in hard currency (USD, GBP, EUR) at the start of your tour.
 Please see your the Price Includes/Does not Include section for more information and guidelines on what to budget for.

-Are there additional activities that customer can purchase?
-If so, what is the fee for each?
+Are there additional activities that customers can purchase?

 There are several add-on adventures you can take during this trip, all of which are listed below.
-Please make sure to contact out Travel Services Team for pricing information and book prior to departure in order to reserve your spot.
+Please contact our Adventures Team for pricing and book prior to departure in order to reserve your spot.

 Petra by night